Atomic History - Effective Tracking of Individual Inventory Items, Orders, and Invoices

 The Atomic History represents the lifecycle of any given inventory item, order, or invoice.
 A typical history entry may look like this:

-Times and dates are given for each entry, with the times always being represented in whichever time zone has been selected in your account settings.
+Times and dates are given for each entry, with the times always being represented in Mountain Time.
+(However, on 2/1/17 a code update will cause the times to be represented in whichever time zone has been selected in your account settings.)
 A new entry is generated each time the item/order/invoice in question gets a touch, i.e. anytime our system processes any update related to that specific item/order/invoice.

 The Source column gives several important details.
 The word ‘Batch’ is present if the process was automated.
 ‘Batch’ is followed by ‘Import’ or ‘Export’ to indicate if the information was entering or exiting the Dsco account.
 Remember that a Batch Import is when an automated job pulls data into a Dsco account, and a Batch Export is when an automated job sends data out of a Dsco account.

 The Event / Data column describes what type of update took place, followed by the Status column which describes the result of that update.

 With all this information viewable in one user-friendly UI, understanding the lifecycle of the order shown above is simple and quick.

 Lines 1 and 2: The order was imported into the supplier’s Dsco account on 1/17/17 at 3:31 AM, at which point it had a status of Created.
 At 4:16 AM this order was exported out of the supplier’s Dsco account.

 Lines 3 and 4: The shipment information was imported into the supplier’s Dsco account on 1/18/17 at 6:06 PM.
 The history tells us this event resulted in the shipment information being successfully added, and the status of the order being changed to Shipped.
 The shipment information was then exported out of Dsco at 6:16 PM that same day.